[Part one of two]

 JUST ONE MORE THING…

-All in all, if you get the chance, go see it.
-It’s two years since it’s first performance, and I don’t think the screenings will be stopping any time soon.
-If you have seen it, let me know what you think – do you have a favourite or were both versions just too good?
+If you’ve seen it, let me know what you think – do you have a favourite or were both versions just too good?